Home Compare ANET vs FICO

 Arista Networks vs Fair Isaac: Which Stock Looks Stronger in 2026?

 The structural profiles are close, with Fair Isaac carrying a narrow edge on growth.
-Arista Networks still leads on profitability and stability, which keeps the comparison from looking entirely one-sided.
+The remaining gap is narrow enough that the comparison remains open to different readings.
 In the market, Arista Networks carries the stronger setup — intact trend against Fair Isaac's broken trend.
 That leaves a split case: the structural lead stays with Fair Isaac, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.